Seahawks take WSU right tackle Abraham Lucas with the No. 72 pick in the 2022 NFL draft

 Lucas made all of his 42 starts at WSU at right tackle where he will now get a chance to play with the Seahawks across from Cross, who was chosen number nine overall on Thursday to take over on the left side.

-Lucas told Seattle reporters shortly after his selection that it was “surreal” to be picked by the Seahawks after growing up in the state.
+Lucas told Seattle reporters shortly after his selection that he could barely find the words to describe what it was like to be picked by the Seahawks after growing up in the state.

+“I’m speechless, to be honest,” Lucas said. “… It’s surreal, I’ll tell you.
+I have a lot of emotions right now, I’m not really sure where to place all of them.”

 The selection of Lucas also means the Seahawks declined to take a quarterback with any of their top four picks among the top 72 overall.
 Only one had been taken by the team Seattle selected Lucas — Kenny Pickett of Pitt, taken 20th by the Steelers on Thursday.